RRC-ACE-Outreach/TechCamp/TechCamp - Information Security/README.md

 <img src="./0-infosec_images/infosec 11 web 6.PNG" alt="Pentest Environment">

-When we look at this, it doesn't look like we have succeded, but if we look at the source code for this page (the second half of the above image), we discover the username and password for the database:
+When we look at this, it doesn't look like we have succeeded, but if we look at the source code for this page (the second half of the above image), we discover the username and password for the database:
 ```
 username: root
 password: